Trusted

 While this isn’t straightforward due to the ever-evolving nature of cryptocurrency transactions, it’s definitely doable.
 The real challenge lies in enforcing these rules.
 Enforcing tax on cryptocurrency is tricky because transactions are pseudonymous.

 In other words, transactions use public addresses that are hard to trace back to individuals or businesses, making tax evasion easier.
 However, some countries are implementing rules for centralized exchanges, requiring them to perform a KYC (know your customer process) before allowing anyone to trade.
-Reporting rules for exchanges are evolving, but the situation, as of 2023, is in flux.
+Reporting rules for exchanges are growing, but the situation, as of 2024, is in flux.

 The real challenge for tax collection is when people use decentralized exchanges or peer-to-peer transactions, which are difficult for tax authorities to monitor.

 Cryptocurrency is a digital, decentralized form of value and exchange.
-Unlike traditional currencies with physical bills, cryptocurrencies like bitcoin, ethereum, and many others exist solely in digital form.
+Unlike traditional currencies with physical bills, cryptocurrencies like Bitcoin, Ethereum, and many others exist digitally.

 These currencies operate without centralized government oversight, relying instead on encrypted and distributed ledgers known as blockchain technologyThink of these blockchain ledgers as a constantly updated record of all transactions within a particular cryptocurrency, similar to a digital checkbook.